Fundamental Cycles

 System Reset

 At intermediate balanced years (n = 0 through n = 6, spaced one Earth Fundamental Cycle apart), only a subset of planets are at their extremes — the others have drifted because their ICRF periods don’t all divide H evenly.
-The System Reset is the only moment when the entire system is synchronized.
+The System Reset is the only moment when the entire system is synchronised.

-For each planet, the Fundamental Cycle is the least common multiple (LCM) of its principal precession periods (ecliptic perihelion, ICRF perihelion, ascending-node).
-Computing this for all 8 planets reveals a striking three-tier structure:
+A natural question: if H is Earth’s Fundamental Cycle, what’s the equivalent for each of the other planets?
+For each planet the Fundamental Cycle is the least common multiple (LCM) of its principal precession periods (ecliptic perihelion, ICRF perihelion, ascending-node).
+Computing it across all 8 planets reveals a striking structure:

 | Planet | Ecliptic peri | ICRF peri | Asc node | Fundamental Cycle | Years |